torleifg/bookquest/README.md

 ### 2. Configure the Gateway

-Select and configure the appropriate gateway and service-uri for harvesting metadata by editing the application.yaml file.
+Select and configure the appropriate gateway and service-uri for harvesting metadata by editing ```application.yaml```.
 Available options:

 - oai-pmh
 - bibbi